-I didn’t realize that Industrial Revolution took place where I live in Newton, Massachusetts.
+I didn’t realize that the Industrial Revolution took place where I live in Newton, Massachusetts.
 The city of Newton began as an offshoot of the more well-known Cambridge but morphed into its own city.
 The Charles River winds through Newton and it drops by 25 feet in Newton Upper Falls, creating the perfect conditions for water power to use for manufacturing.

 Lumber mills were the first to be set up in Newton Upper Falls which, when the trees were depleted, turned to textiles.
-The Bobbin Girl is a quintessential story that is still relevant today of the right for workers’ rights.
+The Bobbin Girl is a quintessential story that is still relevant today of the right of workers’ rights.
 And I would add that Waban, another village in Newton, in the same spirit of The Bobbin Girl, has a Starbucks location that recently unioned!

 This fictionalized story about a bobbin girl feels like it is set in Lowell, Massachusetts, but it could also be a story set in Upper Mills, Newton, also in Massachusetts.
-The scale of manufacturing was much larger in Lowell, but the working conditions for children were similar and hazardous, causing a young girl to wonder if she is brave enough to stand up for workers’ rights. [picture book, ages 6 and up]
+The scale of manufacturing was much larger in Lowell, but the working conditions for children were similar and hazardous, causing a young girl to wonder if she was brave enough to stand up for workers’ rights. [picture book, ages 6 and up]

 Immigrants from Ireland and Italy worked in the factories in Upper Falls, Newton.
 Factory owners built small, simple houses adjacent to the factories as well as a Catholic Church.
 The Matchbox Diary could be the story of a Newton immigrant from Italy who came over to work in Newton Upper Falls.